EN555/reinforcement-learning-project/README.md

 ## Space  Invader Representation
  - Each state represent by the screenshot as we explain in the preprocess
- - Space Invader ram representation - each state composed from 128 bytes that describe the game, this yield vector (1,128)
+ - Each state represent ram representation - each state composed from 128 bytes that describe the game, this yield vector (1,128)

 ## Models:
  - Deep Q-learning - Main & Target